Learned-Database Systems Security: Conclusion

 \section{Conclusion}

-This work systematically discusses the security implications of a new and rapidly-growing trend in the use of ML: employing ML models as internal system components to improve performance.
-We suggest a framework for identifying and reasoning about vulnerabilities this practice can introduce, use it to identify potential threats to various classes of learned systems, and validate it by evaluating identified attacks against 3 prominent ones.
+This work systematically discusses the security implications of a new and rapidly-growing trend in the use of ML in database system: employing ML models as internal system components to improve performance.
+We propose a framework for identifying and reasoning about vulnerabilities this practice can introduce, use it to identify potential threats to various classes of learned components, and validate it by evaluating identified attacks against three prominent ones.
 Our findings highlight the dangers of incorporating learned system components, especially those that are shared between mutually-distrusting users.
 We discuss mitigations and call to action on explicitly addressing known risks when developing learned systems, as well as on studying key types of attacks and defenses to understand their real-world security implications.